 The O’Keefe Ranch was founded in 1867 and represents the very beginnings of European settlement in the Okanagan Valley.
-In those days, the Cariboo Gold Rush was at its peak and the miners’ demand for food inspired enterprising young men to buy beef cattle far to the south in Oregon and drive them north to the goldfields.
-During the period 1858 to 1868 over 22,000 head of cattle crossed the border near present-day Osooyos and travelled up the former fur trade Brigade Trail through the Okanagan Valley, past Fort Kamloops and on to the Cariboo.
+In those days, the Cariboo Gold Rush was at its peak and the miners’ demand for food inspired enterprising young men to buy beef cattle from the south in Oregon and drive them north to the goldfields.
+During the period 1858 to 1868, over 22,000 head of cattle crossed the border near present-day Osooyos, traveled up the former fur trade Brigade Trail through the Okanagan Valley, past Fort Kamloops, and on to the Cariboo.
 These cattle formed the nucleus of herds that grew to become the British Columbia cattle industry.

 By the turn of the century, the O’Keefe Ranch had grown to cover over 12,000 acres.
 Since much of this land was prime Okanagan bottomland and desirable for the up-and-coming orchard industry, the pressure was great for O’Keefe to sell.
 This he did in 1907 but the O’Keefe family stayed on carrying on ranching on a smaller scale and living in the beautiful Victorian house that O’Keefe had built during the ranch’s hay-day.